Trump won’t refuse to surrender if indicted in NYC, lawyer says: ‘There won’t be a standoff at Mar-a-Lago’

 Grand jury proceedings are confidential, and it is not known whether the group impaneled in January will vote to indict Trump.
 If it does, the criminal case will mark the first against a former president in American history.

-Sources connected to the investigation, running on about four years, say Bragg is considering charging Trump with crimes related to how he and his business classified reimbursement checks to Cohen for the hush money payment to Daniels and concealed the payment to hide a second crime.
+Sources connected to the investigation, running on about four years, say Bragg is considering charging Trump with crimes related to how he and his business classified reimbursement checks to his former fixer Michael Cohen for the hush money payment to Daniels and concealed the payment to hide a second crime.

-On Wednesday, Trump’s former fixer Michael Cohen testified before a grand jury hearing evidence in the probe.
+On Wednesday, Cohen testified before a grand jury hearing evidence in the probe.
 He said every one of the engaged jurors asked him a question and added that he was “certain” he’d provided the most comprehensive account of the 2016 hush money deal with Daniels, for which he served federal prison time.

 “I’m relieved that my role is now, for the time being, over.
 I have complied with every request that was asked of me by the district attorney’s office,” Cohen said.